nrwl/nx/docs/shared/next-plugin.md

 ## Installing the Next.js Plugin

-Installing the Nest plugin to a workspace can be done with the following:
+Installing the Next plugin to a workspace can be done with the following:

 ```shell script
 yarn add -D @nrwl/next